aHDpeee/aHDpeeeWiki/RepoSyncFolder/ideas-projects.md

 ---
-[[app for random ege variant every day]] every day you have a notification, with a random variant with different open source exercises, chosen by pattern which user create, users should have an ability to create sub variants
+[[app for random ege variant every day]] every day you have a notification, with a random variant with different open source exercises, chosen by pattern which user create, users should have an ability to create subvariants